-Cutivation of the Loquat Tree
+Cultivation of the Loquat Tree

 Easy to grow in mild climates the Loquat tree does best in a south or east facing sheltered position and requires well drained soil of either sand, clay, chalk or loam.

-Pests & Diseases of the Loquat Tree
+Pests & Diseases

 A long lived tree and generally disease free.